Newnew Polar Bear: Career

-As of 9 October 2023 Newnew Polar Bear sails under NewNew Shipping Line.

-In October 2023, the ship completed a round trip through the Northern Sea Route from Russia to China and back.
+In October 2023, the ship completed a round trip through the Northern Sea Route from Russia to China and back under NewNew Shipping Line.
 A regular service is planned.

+In 2025, the ship was renamed Belle Aries and reflagged to Panama.

 Damage to undersea infrastructure

 In October 2023, Newnew Polar Bear became one of the ships suspected by Finnish police of damaging the Balticconnector natural gas pipeline and telecommunication cables that occurred in the Gulf of Finland, between Finland and Estonia, on 7 October.
 Another ship was the Russian nuclear-powered cargo ship Sevmorput.

 Both ships are also suspected of possible involvement in damage to EE-S1, a submarine communications cable between Sweden and Estonia.

 After sailing out of the Baltic Sea, Newnew Polar Bear was photographed arriving in the port of Arkhangelsk with the port side anchor seemingly missing on 22 October.
 On 24 October, the Finnish National Bureau of Investigation announced that they had retrieved an anchor embedded in the seabed next to the damaged pipeline in co-operation with the Finnish Navy and Finnish Border Guard, and that Newnew Polar Bear was the prime suspect for the incident.

 In August 2024, an internal Chinese investigation indicated that the ship was indeed responsible for the damage, claiming it was an accident due to heavy weather rather than intentional sabotage.
 In May 2025, the ship's captain was remanded for the incident.